What Percentage Do Solicitors Take For No Win No Fee Claims In The UK?

 What Are Conditional Fee And Damages Based Agreements?

 A Conditional Fee Agreement (CFA) and a Damages Based Agreement (DBA) are two types of No Win No Fee agreements.
-A solicitor may offer to support a personal injury claim you have grounds to make under one of these agreements.
-Here at UK Law, our panel of solicitors can support personal injury claims under a Conditional Fee Agreement.
+A solicitor may offer their services for an eligible personal injury claim under one of these agreements.
+Here at UK Law, our panel of solicitors can guide clients through personal injury claims via a Conditional Fee Agreement.

-Usually, the terms of a CFA mean that you won’t need to pay your solicitor for their work either upfront or while your claim is being processed.
-You also won’t need to pay your solicitor if the claim fails.
+Usually, the terms of a CFA mean there’s no fee payable to your solicitor for their work either upfront or while your claim is proceeding.
+You also won’t face any solicitor fee if the claim fails.

-If your claim succeeds, then your solicitor will take what’s called a success fee.
-This usually means they take a small and legally capped percentage of the compensation awarded to you.
+Your solicitor will take what’s called a success fee in the event of you receiving compensation.
+This usually means they take a small cut out of the compensation awarded to you.
+There is a legal cap in place to limit how much can be taken.
 The amount the solicitor takes should reflect the amount of work they contributed to their case.
-The claimant will always receive the majority of their settlement.
+The claimant will always receive the largest share of their settlement.

 There are some differences with claiming under a Damages Based Agreement.
-Usually, the success fee is capped at 25% of the compensation awarded for your personal injury claim.
-Also, the success fee is a set fee that applies regardless of the amount of work the solicitor contributes to the case.
+The success fee is a set fee that applies regardless of the amount of work the solicitor contributes to the case.

-To ask questions about aspects of No Win No Fee agreements, such as “what percentage do solicitors take?”, contact our advisors for free either online or on the phone.
+To ask questions about aspects of No Win No Fee agreements contact our advisors for free either online or on the phone.

 What Percentage Do Solicitors Take Under A No Win No Fee Agreement?